 The pharmacy department take care of all of your medication needs and provide comprehensive clinical and dispensing services from our on site location.
 The pharmacy team work in conjunction with your consultant to provide any supportive medication you may require throughout your treatment.
 Our highly experienced clinical pharmacists will check for drug-drug and drug-herb interactions to make sure that everything prescribed to you is safe, effective and will not interfere with your treatment regimen.

-Since joining HCA in 2002 Aida has held a number of senior management roles including Cancer Pharmacy Manager, Director of Clinical Services and Clinical Trials.
-As part of her role as Director of the Cancer Network, Aida lead the strategic planning and effective running of the network and all its groups, ensuring engagement with key stakeholders and delivery of agreed objectives.
+Since joining HCA in 2002, Aida has held a number of senior management roles including Cancer Pharmacy Manager, Director of Clinical Services and Clinical Trials.
+As part of her role as Director of the Cancer Network, Aida leads the strategic planning and effective running of the network and all its groups, ensuring engagement with key stakeholders and delivery of agreed objectives.

-In 2010 Aida’s role was extended to include managing the Cancer Services for The Harley Street Clinic.
-In 2012 Aida moved over fully to The Harley Street Clinic as Chief Operating Officer managing all outpatient areas including diagnostics, radiation, imaging and cancer services.
-During this time she planned and developed The Harley Street Clinic Outpatient Diagnostic Centre adding an additional 6 outpatient buildings to The Harley Street Clinic campus.
+In 2010, Aida’s role was extended to managing the Cancer Services for The Harley Street Clinic.
+In 2012, Aida moved over fully to The Harley Street Clinic as Chief Operating Officer managing all outpatient areas including diagnostics, radiation, imaging and cancer services.
+During this time she planned and developed The Harley Street Clinic Outpatient Diagnostic Centre, adding an additional 6 outpatient buildings to The Harley Street Clinic campus.

-Aida was promoted to Chief Executive Officer at The Harley Street Clinic in March 2014 during challenging times and led her team to both an OUTSTANDING rating from the Care Quality Commission (CQC) and led the hospital to a healthy financial position.
-Aida has also been the Chief Executive Officer at The Portland Hospital since January 2017.
+Aida was promoted to Chief Executive Officer at The Harley Street Clinic in March 2014 during challenging times and led her team to both an OUTSTANDING rate from the Care Quality Commission, and led the hospital to a healthy financial position.
+Aida has also been the Chief Executive Officer of The Portland Hospital since January 2017.